h3110Fr13nd/translation-filter-llm-evaluation/README.md

 - A high Prediction of False in Translation proves that model is biased towards predicting false.
 - Quality of Training Data should be checked and verified.
 Most accuracy depends on it.
-- One can include categories of why the model output false, categories may include as defined in system prompt
+- One can include categories in output of assistant in training data for why the model generated output false, categories may include as defined in system prompt
     - coding problems
     - alliteration
     - idioms